seism0saurus/hectoc/bruteforcer/README.md

 # Hectoc Bruteforcer

-The Hectoc Bruteforcer in the [bruteforcer](./bruteforcer) is a commandline tool to try all possible solutions for the [https://wir-rechnen.de/hectoc/hectocs-ungeloest-unsolved](unsolved challenges).
+The Hectoc Bruteforcer in the [bruteforcer](../bruteforcer) is a commandline tool to try all possible solutions for the [unsolved challenges](https://wir-rechnen.de/hectoc/hectocs-ungeloest-unsolved).

 ## Build